Sign In / Sign Out

 - Map and Locations

 The School of Human Evolution and Social Change occupies nearly 78,000 square feet, centered around its stunning historic headquarters at 900 Cady Mall, on Arizona State University’s Tempe campus.
-We are also responsible for a public nature preserve, museum and archaeological site at the Deer Valley Petroglyph Preserve, and oversee field sites around the globe, including the only American university’s research lab at Teotihuacan, Mexico.
+We are also responsible for a public nature preserve, museum and archaeological site at the Deer Valley Petroglyph Preserve, and oversee field sites around the globe, including the only U.S. university research lab at Teotihuacan, Mexico.

-To find faculty and staff and their office hours, it is best to check our People pages, but to locate an office, research lab or center, student computing area or conference room, you’ve landed on the right page.
-Our buildings are listed here in alphabetical order after the description of the School of Human Evolution and Social Change Building, which we occupy fully, except for a mediated university classroom on the third floor.
+To find faculty and staff, it is best to check our People pages, but to locate an office, research lab or center, student computing area or conference room, you’ve landed on the right page.

 Note: Matthews Hall does not have an elevator, so accordingly, we do not schedule faculty or graduate student office hours on the second floor.

 The SHESC Building features a reception area; advising and administrative offices; classrooms and conference rooms; labs; faculty and grad student offices; the Innovation Gallery; and the Centers for Global Health and Bioarchaeological Research.

 Matthews Center offers faculty, postdoctoral research associate and graduate student offices, dry labs and teaching assistant offices for office hours.
 Archaeological and physical anthropology collections are also housed in the building.

 The Center for Archaeology and Society Repository is a qualified federal repository overseeing holdings including the Roosevelt Platform Mound Study, Roosevelt Community Development Study and Lower Verde Archaeological Project.

 The Community Services Building includes faculty and student offices, research labs and collaborative space, as well as curation space for a subsest of our archaeological collections.